codesandbox/open-in-codesandbox/CONTRIBUTING.md

 2. Create a new fully-qualified tag, for example `v2.0.0`.
 3. Test against this tag with an example repository as appropriate.
 4. Create a new major version tag, for example `v2`, to match the new version.
+5. Create a Release in GitHub, including publication to the Marketplace.

 Further updates to previous major versions can still occur on the `release-v*` branches, while the latest changes continue on `main`.